S-Rahemi/rating-client/README.md

 # RatingSystem
 Rating system include backend(Expressjs) and frontend(Reactjs)

-For both backend and Frontend install packages and run with "Yarn Start" command
+For bothFrontend install packages and run with "Yarn Start" command For Backend install packages and run with "nodemon ."

 ## API: